gahdada01/Amazing_Pages/README.md

 #### [Duck Duck Go](https://duckduckgo.com/) - DuckDuckGo is the search engine that doesn't track you.
    - We don’t store your personal information.
 Ever.
 We don’t follow you around with ads.
 We don’t track you in or out of private browsing mode.

+#### [Code Academy](https://www.codecademy.com/) - Learn to code interactively, for free.
+   - About Codecademy.
+It is an education company.
+But not one in the way you might think.
+We're committed to building the best learning experience inside and out, making Codecademy the best place for our team to learn, teach, and create the online learning experience of the future.

 #### [Code House](https://codyhouse.co/) - Courses and Libraries for Web Designers.
    - A free library of HTML, CSS, JS nuggets.